Brajo280603/FreeEpicGamesApp/README.md

 # FreeEpicGamesApp

-It is a webApp(currently website) that shows currently available free games on EPICGAMESSTORE , because epic decided to not show them on their homepage
+It is a webApp that shows currently available free games on EPICGAMESSTORE , because epic decided to not show them on their homepage